brittpinder/ios-reference/swift/initialization/README.md

 ## Initializer Delegation for Value Types

 Initializers can call other initializers to perform part of an instance’s initialization.
 This process, known as *initializer delegation*, avoids duplicating code across multiple initializers.
+Value types (structures and enumerations) don’t support inheritance, and so their initializer delegation process is relatively simple, because they can only delegate to another initializer that they provide themselves.

 In the following example, the third initializer `init(center:size:)`, calculates an appropriate origin and then calls (or delegates) to the `init(origin:size:)` initializer.